The multilinear support problem for products of abelian varieties and tori: Introduction

 \section{Introduction}

-The support problem originated with a question by Erd\H{o}s and was studied by several authors (see the bibliography).
-In this paper we study a multilinear support problem for products of abelian varieties and tori.
-This problem was proposed by Bara\'nczuk in \cite{Baranczuk08}.
-We prove the following result:
+For an algebraic group defined over a number field, it is natural to ask which global properties of the rational points can be detected by studying their reductions.
+In this paper we are concerned with the support problem, which asks to what extent dependency relations (over the endomorphism ring) can be derived from conditions on the order of the reductions of the points.
+For a detailed history of the support problem and the known results, see \cite{Peruccasupp1} and \cite{DemeyerPerucca}.

+The original support problem can be stated as follows: if two rational points $P$ and $Q$ are given, is it true that $Q$ is the image of $P$ via an endomorphism provided that, for all but finitely many reductions, the order of the reduction of $Q$ divides the order of the reduction of $P$?
+The answer is in general negative for abelian varieties and for tori, as was shown respectively by Larsen in \cite{Larsen03} and by the author and Demeyer in \cite{DemeyerPerucca}.
+Nevertheless, for products of abelian varieties and tori we proved in \cite{Peruccasupp1} that there exist a non-zero integer $c$ and an endomorphism $\phi$ such that $\phi (P)=cQ$ (for abelian varieties this result is due to Larsen, see \cite{Larsen03}).

+This last property is false for not necessarily split semi-abelian varieties, as shown to the author by Peter Jossen: the reason is that there are extensions of abelian varieties by split tori of dimension $>1$ which have endomorphism ring $\mathbb Z$.
+Thus it is justified that in what follows we restrict our attention to split semi-abelian varieties.

+We study the generalization of the support problem to several points, namely the {\em multilinear support problem}.
+This variant was first considered by Bara\'nczuk in \cite{Baranczuk06} and \cite{Baranczuk08} and by the author in \cite[Section 5]{Peruccasupp1}.
+We are able to generalize Larsen's result \cite[Theorem 1]{Larsen03}, thus solving the multilinear support problem for products of abelian varieties and tori:

 \begin{thm} Let $G$ be the product of an abelian variety and a torus defined over a number field $K$.
-Let $P$,$Q_1$,\ldots,$Q_n$ be points in $G(K)$.
-Fix a rational prime $\ell$ and suppose that for all but finitely many primes $\mathfrak p$ of $K$ the following holds:
+Let $P_1,\ldots, P_n, Q_1, \ldots, Q_m$ be points in $G(K)$.
+Suppose that, for a set of primes $\mathfrak p$ of $K$ of Dirichlet density $1$, the following holds: there exist indexes $i$ and $j$ (depending on the prime $\mathfrak p$) such that